My name is Stephen Hale.

 - Helping people and organisations make sense of new or emerging opportunities provided by the internet (for example, here’s a session I ran about using data to predict pressures on the NHS)

-I have about 17 years experience working in government.
+I have about many years experience working inside government.
 I’ve worked as head of digital for the UK Department of Health, head of digital engagement for the Foreign Office, and I’ve done digital things in a few other bits of government too.

 Also, I am a qualified children’s cricket coach, I have a personal interest in finding better ways to support autistic people and their families, and I have a thing about some of the more remote parts of Scotland.
 My ideal job would be coaching a cricket team of autistic children on Iona.
 If you know of any openings for people to do that, please let me know.